-Life is short.
+Life is short and can be very cruel.
 This is one of the first things we learn.
-As the old joke goes –
+As an old joke goes –

 “Two elderly women are at a Catskill mountain resort, and one of ’em says, “Boy, the food at this place is really terrible.”
 The other one says, “Yeah, I know; and such small portions.”
 Well, that’s essentially how I feel about life – full of loneliness, and misery, and suffering, and unhappiness, and it’s all over much too quickly.”